We see small animals, including cats and dogs

 Abilene, Kansas.
 Go to the “Directions” tab of our website for detailed driving directions and a map.

-Please call our office at 785-263-3221 to schedule an appointment with our friendly receptionist!
+Please call our office at 785-263-3221 to schedule an appointment with our friendly technicians!
 Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available and there is an additional fee.

 There are a lot of answers to this question!
 For a specific estimate, please call our clinic during business hours of 7:00am to 4:00pm Monday through Friday.
 The variables involved can be discussed in more detail.

 We do not offer pet boarding or grooming services currently.
 Boarding is offered for the purpose of estrus timing/stud collection.
 We recommend Country Kennel (located east of Solomon) and Almost Home (north of Abilene) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.